RosesRos/RosesRos/README.md

 Hello! **_I'm Fabio_**, a Frontend Web developer, a javaScript, python enthusiast, and a guy slighty obsessed for code quality.
 I am also very responsible when doing projects.
 I’m currently available for any work.
 If you have a project that you want to get started or think you need my help with something, then get in touch.

 ## **WELCOME TO MY PROFILE PAGE**
+💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\
+🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+✉️ &nbsp;You can shoot me an email at rostranespinoza@gmail.com!
+I'll try to respond as soon as I can.\

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>